Skip to content

 Standard (Chirikov) Map:

-where KK is the chaos parameter and α\alpha is angle_scale.
+where KK is the chaos parameter and ss is angle_scale. kick_mode chooses whether the map is applied as kick-drift, drift-kick, or a symmetric half-kick split.

 Ikeda Map: